dentarg/auth0-blog/_posts/2017-10-26-whats-new-in-react16.markdown

 ---
 layout: post
 title: "React 16 Release: What’s New?"
-description: "ReactJS 16 was released a month ago.
+description: "ReactJS 16 brings mayor changes to the popular JavaScript library for building user interfaces.
 Learn what's new in ReactJS!"
-date: 2017-10-19 08:30
+date: 2017-10-26 08:30
 category: Technical Guide, Frontend, ReactJS
 design:
   bg_color: "#1A1A1A"